65 Facts About the Star Wars Universe for Star Wars Day

-In the 39 years since Star Wars first entered into the pop culture landscape, there have been seven official feature films released (with plenty more on the way), plus dozens of authorized movie offshoots, television series, novelizations, comic books, trading cards, video games, and theme park attractions—not to mention hundreds of toys and licensed merchandise sold (oh, the merchandise!) and one awesomely terrible holiday special.
+In the more than 40 years since Star Wars first entered into the pop culture landscape, there have been a dozen feature films released (with plenty more on the way), plus dozens of television series, novelizations, comic books, trading cards, video games, and theme park attractions—not to mention hundreds of toys and licensed merchandise sold (oh, the merchandise!) and one awesomely terrible holiday special.
 There have also been millions (if not billions) of words written about the films, from reviews to fan theories and beyond.
 So, in honor of Star Wars Day, we’d like to add one more story into the mix.
 Here are 60 fascinating facts about the Star Wars universe, any of which makes a perfect response the next time someone says “May the 4th be with you.”

 Though equally inspired by fairy tales, westerns, and 1930s sci-fi serials, George Lucas based the framework of the story for the original Star Wars (1977) around the theories of Joseph Campbell’s book, The Hero with a Thousand Faces.
 The book tracked common mythological motifs and argued that myths from around the world that have been passed down through generations—like Beowulf or King Arthur—share a basic structure.
 According to Campbell, “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won; the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.”
 Lucas simply grafted these ideas onto his story, with Luke as the main hero.